Nihlus/Crystite/Crystite/README.md

 document.

-It contains a bit of a dive into some internals and has a couple of explanations that could be useful for future work with NeosVR and headless servers.
+It contains a bit of a dive into some internals and has a couple of explanations that could be useful for future work with Resonite and headless servers.

 [1]: https://raw.githubusercontent.com/Neos-Metaverse/JSONSchemas/main/schemas/NeosHeadlessConfig.schema.json